• Skip to primary navigation

 • While this is the perfect easy appetizer for your holiday menu or a fancy dinner party, you can use it in other ways as well.

-• For a super easy breezy meal, just pop the brie, grapes, and a variety of crackers and breads on the table along with some late season watermelon slices.
+• For a super easy breezy meal, just pop the brie, grapes, and a variety of crackers and breads on the table along with some late-season watermelon slices.

-• Or, for a little more effort, serve this as a a centerpiece to Daniela's Czech Charcuterie Board).
+• Or, for a little more effort, serve this as a centerpiece to Daniela's Czech Charcuterie Board).

 • Bruch!
 This is a hearty, creamy, rich option for the non-egg-lovers at your brunch.